 ENVS2006 Ecology & Management of Australian Fauna (previously EMGT2050) and

 ENVS2004 Ecology (previously BIOL2070)

-Laboratory: for 36 hour(s) per Term for Full Term
+Face to Face Off Campus 36 hour(s) per Term Full Term

 Laboratory classes can include fieldwork, data analysis in computer laboratories, and will be completed in a block mode.

 Face to Face On Campus 24 hour(s) per Term Full Term

 Lectures, computer laboratories and workshops will be completed in block mode.